frankmorgner/vsmartcard/npa/doc/README.rst

 which could also be used for other cards.
 The included |npa-tool| can be used for PIN management or to send APDUs inside a secure channel.

-The nPA Smart Card Library is implemented using OpenPACE_.
-Some fragments of the source code are based on the source code of the OpenSC_ tools.
+The nPA Smart Card Library is implemented using OpenPACE_ and OpenSC_. nPA Smart Card Library implements and initializes Secure Messaging wrappers of OpenSC to allow a transparent SM usage in OpenSC.
+This allows nPA Smart Card Library to be fully compatible with OpenSC.

 .. _npa-install: